corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

     * Use memory optimization feature for triggers
     * Update habitat capital building with deficit changes
 * 2.1.0 Update for Stellaris version 3.4.3 "Cepheus" - apply underlying fix for duplicate alloy deficit penalty (remove it from the habitat capital building)
+* 2.2.0 Add a dummy colony designations (from other supported mods) to stop spamming the error log when they are not installed

 ## Source Code